-If you’re a frequent flyer with United Airlines and you’re looking for ways to earn extra miles for sharing your opinion then the Opinion Miles Club might be right for you.
+If you're a frequent United Airlines flyer looking for ways to earn extra miles for sharing your opinion then Opinion Miles Club could be a good fit.

 But before you go ahead and dive right in, buckle up and read this review until the end because we're going to be asking:

 Is Opinion Miles Club a scam or legit, worth your while or a waste of time?